anthcourtney/ansible-role-cis-amazon-linux/README.md

 * 4.2.1.2.
 The determination of what should be logged and the destination of messages is environment specific.
 * 4.2.2.2.
 The determination of what should be logged and the destination of messages is environment specific.
 * 4.2.2.3.
 Inline editing of syslog-ng configuration file is considered too imprecise and is best solved by a supplied configuration file which addresses this and other related requirements.
 * 4.2.2.4.
-Inline editing of syslog-ng configuration file is considered too imprecise and is best solved b y a supplied configuration file which addresses this and other related requirements.
+Inline editing of syslog-ng configuration file is considered too imprecise and is best solved by a supplied configuration file which addresses this and other related requirements.
 * 4.2.2.5.
 Inline editing of syslog-ng configuration file is considered too imprecise and is best solved b y a supplied configuration file which addresses this and other related requirements.
+* 4.3.
+The configuration of logrotate is site-specific.
 * 5.3.2.
 Multi-line editing of pam configuration files is considered too imprecise and dangerous, and is best solved by a supplied configuration file which addresses this and other related requirements.
 * 5.3.3.
 Multi-line editing of pam configuration files is considered too imprecise and dangerous, and is b est solved by a supplied configuration file which addresses this and other related requirements.